'People die at home': Tigray medical services struggle after turmoil of war | Health

 As many as 20 or 30 women were giving birth unattended daily in the central town of Shire because the hospital is not staffed overnight as healthcare workers are afraid of looters, an aid worker who visited last week told Reuters.
 Almost all healthcare workers in Tigray had gone unpaid since the conflict began, a regional government report noted on Jan.
 8, and three healthcare workers told Reuters last week they had still not been paid.

-Health Minister Tadesse said money was being sent to local authorities as quickly as possible.
+Health Minister Tadesse said workers in and immediately around Mekelle had been paid and money was being sent to local authorities for other areas as quickly as possible.
 Hospitals in Shire and Axum were functioning again, she said, although Adwa hospital remained out of service.
 Help is coming too late for some.

 One woman told Reuters her 55-year-old mother died in Mekelle on Dec.
 4 after the family was unable to find insulin.
 Mehbrit, who asked to be identified by one name for safety reasons, said she tried hospitals, the Ethiopian Red Cross Society and other diabetics, but no one had spare insulin.